Skip to content

 Oracle Query Builder Helper

-An interactive helper for exploring Oracle schemas and drafting queries.
-It can discover tables, list columns, suggest simple JOIN relationships, and generate a basic query from natural-language requirements.
-Results can be returned as text/JSON or exported to HTML, Excel, and PDF based on the chosen output format.
+Interactive helper for exploring an Oracle database and assembling queries without deep SQL knowledge.
+It can discover tables, list a table's columns, suggest potential JOINs, and build/execute a basic query from natural language requirements.
+Outputs can be returned as plain text with JSON, or exported to HTML, XLSX, and PDF formats.

 Usage